taiwensaf/alisa-examples/README.md

 ##SimpleControlSystem

 This example illustrates a variety of user-defined verification methods and is used as the basis for a [tutorial on ReqSpec and Verify](https://github.com/osate/alisa-examples/blob/master/Documentation/BasicRequirementSpecificationGuidance.html).

+The example consists of three projects found inside [github.com/osate/alisa-examples/SimpleControlSystem](https://github.com/osate/alisa-examples/tree/master/SimpleControlSystem).

+This project set depends on *AlisaPredefined* as well as on *CyberPhysical*, i.e., you will have to check those two projects out as well.